self-hosted · for solo developers

 Your code stays on your disk.

 Tailscale-only.
 No public IP.
 Every secret encrypted at rest.
-Your repos live on a server you own — not a vendor's database, not a session sandbox in someone else's data center.
+Your repos live on a server you own — never a vendor's database, never a sandbox in someone else's data center.

 02 · the unlock